-Frozen Charlotte is a white porcelain doll created in the 18th century in Germany.
-The doll was created initially as an innocent bath time novelty, but its arrival in the United States in the mid-1800s reminded people about the story of frozen charlotte.
+Frozen Charlotte is a white porcelain doll, created in the 18th century in Germany.
+The doll was created initially as an innocent bath time novelty, but its arrival in the United States in the mid-1800s reminded people of the story of Frozen Charlotte.

 Who was Charlotte?